kubamarkiewicz/Musca-Kito/README.md

 That's it!
 Now open a web browser and go to a directory where `index.php` is located and you should see "Hello world!" page.

+### Administration panel

-Next go to URL `your_app_url/admin` and you should see login screen to the administration panel.
-Login as demo/demo.
+Go to URL `your_app_url/admin` and you should see login screen to the administration panel.
+Login using username: _demo_ and password: _demo_
 Next click on a link "Hello demo" in the top right corner to change your login and password.